vigneshkrishnamoorthy/dotfiles/README.md

 - i3-blocks
 - gnu/stow
 - keychain
+- rxvt-unicode
+- urxvt-perls - for mouseless text selection and navigation in the terminal
+- acpi - for battery information in the bar

 All of the folders are now linked using gnu/stow.
 Install stow from the repository and use `stow /foldername/` to make the required symlinks.